TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **_Bitly._** NPR uses a service called Bitly to create shortened uniform resource locators ("URLs" – the "addresses" of individual web pages) for our content so that it can be shared easily, particularly through social media.
 Bitly collects information as our shortened URLs are shared and clicked on, including IP addresses, general location information, the time and day each shortened URL is accessed, and the social media or other channels through which our content is shared.
 If you have established a separate account with Bitly, Bitly may associate the foregoing information with personal information it has stored in your Bitly account in accordance with Bitly's own privacy policy.
 To share our content without using Bitly, copy the full URL of the story you want to share from your browser and paste it into your email, text or social media message.

-**_Aggregated and anonymous information._** Subject to applicable law and your opt-out choices described below, and as we deem appropriate, we may share with third parties or allow them to collect directly any aggregated or other information that does not directly identify you as an individual.
-Such information may be used and combined with other information collected by the receiving parties pursuant to their own respective privacy policies, which we don't control.
-For example, we may share or authorize the collection of such information by service providers that help us analyze and improve our Services, provide us and other digital media organizations with ratings and ranking data, help us to create personalized content, or tailor sponsorship credits to your interests.
+**_Aggregated and anonymous information._** Subject to applicable law and your opt-out choices described below, and as we deem appropriate, we may share with third parties or allow them to collect directly aggregated or other information that is not reasonably linkable to you or your device.
+These third parties may use such information pursuant to their own respective privacy policies, which we do not control.
+For example, we may share or authorize the collection of such information by our service providers or our vendors that help us analyze and improve our Services, provide us and other digital media organizations with ratings and ranking data, or help us to create personalized content.
 We may also share or authorize the collection of such information by sponsors or their agencies to help them measure the impact of their sponsorship campaigns.

 **Your Choices**